multimediaeval/2021-Medico-Multimedia/README.md

 | | |

 ### Development Dataset (Released)
 The development dataset consists of 1,360 images of polyps with corresponding segmentation masks.
 Note that the dataset is based on HyperKvasr, a large public dataset contrainig diverse visual content from the gastrointestinal tract.
-Below you will find a link to the development dataset and HyperKvasir.
+Below you will find a link to the development dataset.

 * [Development Dataset (Google Drive)](https://drive.google.com/drive/folders/16MdULl8bNX3wp0OzjU33BV6EJ_YScyGd?usp=sharing)